ldn-softdev/jtc/User Guide.md

 There's a few options (mostly viewing and parsing) which are non-transient and may occur only in the first or in the last _option set_:
 - `-r`: compact printing - may occur only in the last option set
-- `-rr`: stringifyng output JSON - may occur only in the last option set; if such operation is required in the interrim operation - use template stringification instead
+- `-rr`: stringifying output JSON - may occur only in the last option set; if such operation is required in the interim operation - use template stringification instead
 - `-t`: output indentation - may occur only in the last option set
 - `-q`: parse input with a strict solidus quoting - may occur only in the initial option set